 What is a Dog Run?

-A Dog Run is a miniature fenced in the area designed to be a play or relaxation area outside.
+A Dog Run is a fenced in the area designed for play or relaxation outside.
 The size, shape and construction can vary wildly.
 This causes most people to know what they are looking for.
 If you have even been to a Dog Park, you know exactly what a Dog Run is.
 Normally, a park will have a main fence, and then inside will be a segregated run for dogs to play without a leash.
 Perfectly shaped to give a dog room to run around and play.
 The main perk is you can leave toys or obstacles inside the dog run and let your furry buddy play all day.
 Dog Runs have a huge advantage over just a regular fence.

 The Dog Park type of Dog Runs are often large.
 It is the fenced off section of a public park that allows a dog to run unleashed.
 Nearly every local dog park will have an outdoor dog run.
 Ten years ago runs were uncommon.
 You would have to search out special parks to find a dog run.
 Now?
 Every major city has one because they are safe and more enjoyable for dogs.